riyachaleria/student-database-management-system-c/README.md

 📁 Student-Management-System/
 │
 ├── sourcecode.c            ← Main source code 🧠
 ├── sourcecode.exe          ← Executable file (Windows) ⚙️
+├── hash_generator.c        ← 🔐 Helper to generate password hash
-├── README.md ← This beautiful documentation (We Are Here) ✨
+├── README.md               ← This beautiful documentation (You're reading it) ✨
+│
 ├── studentdata.csv         ← Auto-created after CSV export [NOT shared]
 ├── studentsdata.bin        ← Auto-created after saving records [NOT shared]
 ├── backup_history.bin      ← Auto-created after backup [NOT shared]

 > ⚠️ Only `sourcecode.c` and `sourcecode.exe` are included in the repository.
 > Your personal `.csv` and `.bin` files remain on your system and are never shared.